Box 569 Heriot Bay, British Columbia, Canada V0P 1H0

 For example:

-• At Camp: You’ll have dedicated time for personal reflection through journal prompts and guided exercises designed to deepen your self-awareness and connection to your experience.
-Group activities may include reflective discussions and collaborative exercises aimed at fostering a sense of community and shared growth.
-These sessions create opportunities for meaningful connection with others while also encouraging individual introspection and personal insights.
+• At Camp: You’ll have dedicated time for personal reflection and introspection through guided exercises, yoga, and meditation, helping to deepen your self-awareness and connection to your experience.
+Group activities may include reflective discussions designed to foster a sense of community and shared growth.
+These sessions provide opportunities for meaningful connection – with both yourself and others.

 • On the Water: While kayaking, or during breaks on land, you’ll be invited to practice mindfulness by focusing on your breath, the rhythm of paddling, and using your senses, creating a calm, present experience.
 Occasionally, you’ll stop for a moment of silence or do a brief reflection exercise on the water, taking in the surroundings to deepen your connection to both the environment and yourself.